Elisa Granato

 Elisa Teresa Granato (born 23 April 1988) is a molecular microbiologist in the Departments of Zoology and Biochemistry at the University of Oxford, where she researches bacterial interactions and how they evolved, including the significance of features of bacteria that contribute to disease, also known as virulence factors.

 Early life and education

 Elisa Granato was born on 23 April 1988.
-She earned her Bachelor of Science degree in biology from Ludwig-Maximilians University, Munich, in 2011.
-In 2013 she received her Master of Science degree in microbiology and immunology from the Swiss Federal Institute of Technology (ETH), and in 2017 she received her PhD from the Life Science Zurich Graduate School of the University of Zurich for a thesis supervised by Rolf Kümmerli.
+She earned her Bachelor of Science degree in biology from LMU Munich in 2011.
+In 2013, she received her Master of Science degree in microbiology and immunology from ETH Zurich, and in 2017 she received her PhD from the Life Science Zurich Graduate School of the University of Zurich for a thesis supervised by Rolf Kümmerli.